UiB-employees: Questions and answers about the coronavirus

 UiB provides care allowance for up to three days.
 Thereafter, the national insurance scheme provides care money.
 UiB offsets the care money and can demand a refund from the NAV for the number of days exceeding three.
 It is important that the employee records such absence in the HR portal.

 If more care days are needed, UiB may grant an application for welfare leave upon application.

 Should I avoid public transportation?

-Norway's health authorities encourage everyone to avoid journeys that are not strictly necessary (both domestic and international), including avoid public transport if you can.
+Norway's health authorities encourage everyone to pay extra attention to infection prevention and control if you have to use public transportation.
 Furthermore, please avoid other places where you can easily get close to others and avoid close contact with others.